 Enzyme Deodorizers

 With the old insulation completely removed, pest control specialists commonly use a stain cleaner and odor remover in areas where bat guano was concentrated.
-Special enzymes are able to digest the source of the odor.
+Special enzymes are able to break down the source of the odor.

-Neutralizing the odor is not only desirable; it’s essential because scent draws bats back to the roost.
-Bats have excellent homing instincts and can live to the age of 30.
+Neutralizing the odor is not only desirable, it’s essential because scent draws bats back to the roost.
+Bats have excellent homing instincts and can live up to 30 years.
 Thanks to their superior sense of smell, every measure must be taken to prevent them from returning to a roost they may have occupied for years.

 Restore Insulation

-After your bat problems have ended, you’ll need to restore any areas that were damaged by the bats or the removal process.
-Restoring any damaged insulation or wood in the attic is a good place to start, along with repairing or cleaning any exterior issues around their entry points.
+After your bat problems have ended, you’ll need to fix any areas that were damaged by the bats or the removal process.
+Restoring any damaged insulation or wood in the attic is a good place to start, along with repairing or cleaning any exterior damage around their entry points.

 DIY Bat Removal